Vyral/base-template/_posts/2018-05-22-surrey-market-update-for-may-2018.md

 Province-wide, our sales volume is down around 16% in the past year.
 If you are thinking about selling your home, take notice.
 You do not want to miss buyers who are out in the market right now.

-The two biggest boards in the province that are going to affect these numbers are the Vancouver Board and the Fraser Valley Board. **The Fraser Valley Board is up about 22% in the number of listings, and the Vancouver market has seen around a 24% increase.** The sales numbers in the Fraser Valley Board is down 24% in sales.
+The two biggest boards in the province that are going to affect these numbers are the Vancouver Board and the Fraser Valley Board. **The Fraser Valley Board is up about 22% in the number of listings, and the Vancouver market has seen around a 24% increase.** The sales numbers in the Fraser Valley Board is down 24%.
 The Vancouver market is also down 27% in terms of sales.

-<br>How does this affect you in your area?
-For example, **if you are a home seller in Cloverdale, we are seeing avery strong seller's market.** We recently sold a townhouse there about a month ago that got 15 offers.
+<br>How does this affect you in your area? **If****&nbsp;you are a home seller in Cloverdale, we are seeing a very strong seller's market.** We recently sold a townhouse there about a month ago that got 15 offers.

 {% include pullquote.html %}